superlistapp/super_native_extensions/super_clipboard/README.md

 ```
 For Windows, you can use the [Rust Installer](https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe).

-In case you have Rust already installed, make sure to update it to latest version:
+In case you have Rust already installed, make sure to update it to the latest version:

 ```bash
 rustup update
 ```

 That is it.
 The build integration will automatically install required Rust targets and other dependencies (NDK).
-This also means that first build might take a little bit longer.
+This also means that the first build might take a little bit longer.

 ### Android support

 NDK is required to use `super_clipboard`.
-If not present it will be automatically installed during first build.
+If not present it will be automatically installed during the first build.
 The NDK is a large download (~1GB) so it might take a while to install.

 The NDK version used is specified in `android/app/build.gradle` of your Flutter project.